hackbio-ca/variant-map-imputation-mavedb/CONTRIBUTING.md

-# Contributing to demo-project
+# Contributing to variant-map-imputation-mavedb

-Thank you for your interest in contributing to `demo-project`!
+Thank you for your interest in contributing to `variant-map-imputation-mavedb`!
 We welcome contributions of all kinds, including bug fixes, feature requests, documentation improvements, and code contributions.
 This guide will help you get started.

 ## How to Contribute